Froggymine/SACE-Subject-Grade-Calculator/README.md

 ## For Linux
 If you're using this you surely know how to use the terminal.
 Run `python SACEgradeCalculator.py` in the same directory as the script.

+# Developer Info

+First off, adding something from the *Future Updates* section would be very appreciated.
+The main thing needed though is to add more subjects.
+Note that if a subject has less that 3 assesment types, the two last ones can be replaced with exactly "N/A" with a weighting of 0 to remove them on the user's side.